flipbase/raw-coding-challenge/README.md

 There is 1 exception to this rule: all the packages that are already added to the package.json file.

-**Important**: You are allowed to use Node.js core API pacakges like `http` or `path`.
+**Important**: You are allowed to use Node.js core API packages like `http` or `path`.
 Every 'package' that you do not need to install using `npm` or `yarn` is allowed.

 ### Please take into consideration:

 Quality is more important then quantity.
-Only fully implemented solutions will be judged and considered.
+Only fully implemented solution that will pass a test will be judged.
 It is very well possible that you are only able to pass the first two tests.
 Please, do not worry about this.
-We will taken into account the code that passed one of the tests:
+We will taken into account the code that passed one or more of the tests.
+Additionaly, we will pay attention to what extend your code is ['DRY'](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

-1. The code should passes the written npm tests
-2. To what extend your code is ['DRY'](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ### How to share your progress with us?

-- Please fork this repository and push to the forked repo in your Github account
+- Please fork this repository and push your contribution to the forked repo in your Github account
-- Invite me (Github username: ronxjansen) to the repo if you are using a private repo
+- Invite Ron (Github username: ronxjansen) to the repo if you are using a private repo

 ### Video